TheZeroMvP/Customenchants/README.md

 ## How to Install
 1) Install devtools
-2) Upload the InventoryAPI folder in your plugins folder
+2) Upload the InventoryAPI source code in your plugins folder
 3) Restart

 ## Types